Denver Schools with Nursing Programs

 Front Range Community College - Westminster

 In 1968, FRCC became the first community college approved by Colorado's State Board for Community Colleges and Occupational Education, and today is the largest community college in the state.
-The Westminster Campus was the first established, with the school adding a handful of additional locations throughout northern Colorado over the years.
-FRCC - Westminster sees nearly 21,000 students through its doors annually and offers a wide range of certificate and degree programs, including several nursing options.
-In addition to an associate-level nursing program, FRCC teams with Metropolitan State to offer a BSN completion program.
+The Westminster Campus was the first established, with the school adding a handful of additional locations throughout Northern Colorado over the years.
+FRCC - Westminster sees nearly 20,000 students through its doors annually and offers a wide range of certificate and degree programs, including several nursing options.
+In addition to an associate's-level nursing program, FRCC teams with Metropolitan State to offer a BSN completion program.

 Associate of Applied Science in Nursing

-Students interested in gaining licensure and seeking employment as an RN may be interested in FRCC's AAS in Nursing.
-This 2-year program prepares students to take the NCLEX-RN and work in a variety of positions in the healthcare field, including home health agencies and clinics.
-The 80-credit program requires students to complete 51 nursing credits, including pharmacology, fundamentals of nursing, and advanced concepts of medical surgical nursing.
+Students interested in gaining licensure and seeking employment as RNs may be interested in FRCC's AAS in Nursing.
+This 2-year program prepares students to take the NCLEX-RN and work in a variety of settings in the healthcare field, including home health agencies and clinics.
+The 71.5- to 73.5-credit program requires students to complete 17 nursing courses, including pharmacology, fundamentals of nursing and advanced concepts of medical-surgical nursing.
 Upon completion of the program, students will be prepared to pursue an advanced nursing degree or obtain entry-level employment.

-Offered jointly through FRCC's nursing department and Metropolitan State's Extended Campus, this program is geared towards nursing students at FRCC who are interested in pursuing a BSN.
-Students take classes at the Westminster Campus part-time and complete the program in 2 years.
-In addition to clinical training, students become knowledgeable about nursing topics such as community health, nurse management, and health assessment.
+Offered jointly through FRCC's nursing department and Metropolitan State's Extended Campus, this program is geared towards nursing students at FRCC who are interested in pursuing the ADN.
+Students take classes at the Westminster Campus part-time and complete the program in two years.
+In addition to clinical training, students become knowledgeable about nursing topics such as community health, nurse management and health assessment.